A visit to Mandurah

 A dolphin cruise is a great way to see these friendly creatures and enjoy a scenic tour.
 The friendly, playful dolphins often surf on the wake of the boat, sometimes stopping to take a good look at the people on board!

-Best locations for dolphins spotting in Mandurah
+Best locations for dolphin spotting in Mandurah

+Mandurah’s unique waterways offer the perfect sanctuary for these delightful creatures.
+It’s no surprise that Mandurah is considered one of the best places to watch dolphins in their natural habitat.
 You can spot Mandurah’s dolphins playing in the estuary, boat harbour, Serpentine and Murray River and in the Indian Ocean.

 Find more inspiration